arthurvoloshyn/Binance/README.md

 * React-router (via react-router-dom)
 * Bootstrap 4 (CSS only) for styling and responsiveness
 * Websocket implementation of Binance web-socket-streams
-* Bignumber.js for precision number display and calculations
 * Bootstrapped with Create React App